Protein Structures

 2.1 X-ray crystallography or single crystal X-ray diffraction

-X-ray crystallography, or single-crystal X-ray diffraction, is a method for determining the atomic structure of molecules in regular, crystalline structures.
-It requires the generation of a crystal of the molecule of interest, which is then mounted on a goniometer and illuminated or irradiated with a focused X-rays beam.
-The diffraction pattern of the X-rays on the other side of the crystal allows determination of the positions of the atoms, as well as their chemical bonds, crystallographic disorder, and various other information.
-However, the connection between the diffraction pattern and the electron density is not trivial and requires some complex maths, the so-called Fourier transforms.
+X-ray crystallography, also known as single-crystal X-ray diffraction, is a technique used to determine the atomic structure of molecules within crystalline forms.
+This process involves creating a crystal of the molecule of interest, which is then positioned on a goniometer and exposed to a focused beam of X-rays (Figure 2).
+The resulting diffraction pattern produced by the X-rays passing through the crystal allows for the determination of the atomic positions, chemical bonds, crystallographic disorder, and various other structural details.
+Interpreting the relationship between the diffraction pattern and the electron density requires complex mathematical calculations, specifically involving Fourier transforms, to generate a 3D model of the structure.

-X-ray diffraction is a powerful method that allows obtaining high-resolution atomic-level structures of soluble or membrane proteins, either as apoenzymes or as holoenzymes bound to a substrate, cofactor or drugs.
-However, the sample must be crystallizable (i.e., homogeneous), which requires a substantial amount of very pure protein.
-Another disadvantage of X-ray structures is that, as mentioned earlier, you only get one (or very few) static forms of the protein and the location of the hydrogen atoms cannot be determined by conventional diffraction methods —the fact that they have only one electron makes it very difficult to detect them accurately with X-rays, since X-rays scatter at the electron density.
-They can be predicted, but that still hinders some chemical analyzes.
+X-ray diffraction is a powerful technique that enables the acquisition of high-resolution atomic-level structures of both soluble and membrane proteins, whether as apoenzymes or holoenzymes bound to a substrate, cofactor, or drugs.
+However, the protein sample must be crystallizable (i.e., homogeneous), necessitating a substantial amount of very pure protein.
+A further limitation of X-ray structures is that they provide only one (or very few) static forms of the protein, and the locations of hydrogen atoms cannot be determined by conventional diffraction methods.
+Due to their single electron, hydrogen atoms are difficult to detect accurately with X-rays, which scatter at the electron density.
+Although hydrogen atoms can be predicted, this limitation still complicates some chemical analyses.
+Some proteins retain full functionality, permitting in crystallo experiments with certain enzymes (Chang, Zhou, and Gao 2023), but there are also numerous examples where crystallization may lead to a biased representation of the protein and result in structural artifacts.

 2.2 Nuclear Magnetic Resonance

-All atomic nuclei are charged, fast spinning particles, which gave rise to resonance frequencies that are different for each atom.
-Therefore, if we apply a magnetic field we can obtain an electromagnetic signal with a characteristic frequency of the magnetic field at the nucleus.
-This is the basis of nuclear magnetic resonance (NMR).
+All atomic nuclei are charged, rapidly spinning particles that produce unique resonance frequencies for each atom.
+When a magnetic field is applied, an electromagnetic signal with a frequency characteristic of the magnetic field at the nucleus can be detected.
+This principle forms the basis of nuclear magnetic resonance (NMR, Figure 3).

-We should also remember that the motion of the nucleus is not isolated and it interacts both intra- and intermolecularly with the surrounding atoms.
-Nuclear magnetic resonance spectroscopy can therefore provide structural information about a particular molecule.
-Taking a protein as an example, its secondary structures, such as α-helix, β-sheet, or turn, reflect the different arrangement of the main chain atoms of protein molecules in three dimensions.
-The distances between the atomic nuclei in the different secondary structures, the interaction between the nuclei, and the dynamic properties of the polypeptide segments all directly reflect the three-dimensional structure of proteins.
-These nuclear features all contribute to the spectroscopic behavior of the analyzed sample and thus provide characteristic NMR signals.
-Interpretation of these signals by computational methods leads to deciphering the three-dimensional structure.
+It is important to note that the motion of the nucleus is not isolated; it interacts both intra- and intermolecularly with surrounding atoms.
+Consequently, nuclear magnetic resonance spectroscopy can provide structural information about specific molecules.
+For instance, in proteins, secondary structures such as α-helices, β-sheets, and turns indicate various arrangements of main chain atoms in three-dimensional space.
+The distances between atomic nuclei in these secondary structures, their interactions, and the dynamic properties of polypeptide segments all directly reveal the three-dimensional structure of proteins.
+These nuclear characteristics contribute to the spectroscopic behavior of the sample, yielding distinctive NMR signals.
+Computational interpretation of these signals facilitates the determination of the protein’s three-dimensional structure.

-The most important feature of the NMR method is that the three-dimensional structure of macromolecules in their natural state can be measured directly in solution, and NMR can provide unique information about the dynamics and intermolecular interactions.
-The resolution of the three-dimensional structure of macromolecules can extend to the subnanometer range.
-However, the NMR spectrum of large molecular weight biomolecules is very complicated and difficult to interpret, limiting the application of NMR in analyzing large biomolecules, often below 20-30 kDa (see Figure 4).
-In addition, this technique requires relatively large amounts of pure samples (on the order of several mg) to achieve a reasonable signal-to-noise ratio level.
+The primary advantage of the NMR method is that it allows for the direct measurement of the three-dimensional structure of macromolecules in their natural state in solution.
+NMR provides information about the dynamics and intermolecular interactions of these molecules.
+The resolution of the three-dimensional structure can extend to the subnanometer range.
+However, the NMR spectrum of large biomolecules is complex and challenging to interpret, limiting its application to analyzing large biomolecules, typically below 20-30 kDa (see Figure 4).
+Additionally, this technique requires relatively large amounts of pure samples (several milligrams) to achieve a reasonable signal-to-noise ratio.

 2.3 Electron cryomicroscopy

-The essential mechanism of Cryo-EM is the same of any electron microscopy method, i. e., electron scattering.
+The fundamental principle of Cryo-EM is electron scattering, similar to other electron microscopy methods.
 Samples are prepared through cryopreservation prior to analysis.
-The, a source electrons is used as a light source to measure the sample.
-After the electron beam passes through the sample, a complex lens system converts the scattered signal into a magnified image recorded on the detector.
-A key subsequent step is signal processing, that transform thousands of images of the particles in any orientation into a three-dimensional structure of the sample.
+Then, an electron source is used as a light source to measure the sample.
+After the electron beam passes through the sample, a lens system converts the scattered signal into a magnified image recorded on the detector.
+A crucial subsequent step is signal processing, which transforms thousands of images of the particles in various orientations into a three-dimensional structure of the sample.

-The use of electron microscopy methods for structural biology was traditionally limited to very large macromolecular complexes, like viral capsids, and only recently it could be used for smaller particles (see Figure 4).
-The number of protein structures being determined by cryo-electron microscopy is growing at an explosive rate in the last 5-10 years.
-This is thanks to several technical improvements in the technique, spanning sample preparation, analysis and processing that allow obtaining pictures at the atomic level (Callaway 2020).
-This advances were acknowledged by the 2017 Nobel Prize in Chemistry to Jacques Dubochet, Joachim Frank and Richard Henderson.
+Traditionally, the use of electron microscopy methods for structural biology was limited to large macromolecular complexes, such as viral capsids (see Figure 4).
+Recently, it has also been applied to smaller particles.
+The number of protein structures determined by cryo-electron microscopy has significantly increased over the past 5-10 years (check it at PDB: https://www.rcsb.org/stats/all-released-structures).
+This increase is due to several technical improvements in the technique (Figure 6), including sample preparation and preservation, analysis, and processing, allowing for atomic-level imaging (Callaway 2020).
+These advancements were recognized by the awarding of the 2017 Nobel Prize in Chemistry to Jacques Dubochet, Joachim Frank, and Richard Henderson. .

 Tip